aodhanlutetiae/bikecounter/README.md

 - Python 3.10.13 (best installed using pyenv)
 - Camera
 - Battery pack

-Optional
 - USB drive
-- Solar panel

 ## TRACKER

-Once you've installed a Python virtual environment, the bytetracks file that sets the parameters on the tracker can be found:
+Once you've installed a Python virtual environment, the bytetracks file that sets the parameters on the tracker can be found (on a mac) at:

 <your_virtual_env>/lib/python3.10/site-packages/ultralytics/cfg/trackers/bytetrack.yaml

 We adjusted "track_high_thresh" to 0.5 and "new_track_thresh" to 0.6 which left the following parameters:

-tracker_type: bytetrack # tracker type, ['botsort', 'bytetrack']
+tracker_type: bytetrack
-track_high_thresh: 0.5 # ** threshold for the first association
+track_high_thresh: 0.5
-track_low_thresh: 0.1 # threshold for the second association
+track_low_thresh: 0.1
-new_track_thresh: 0.6 # ** threshold for init new track if the detection does not match any tracks
-track_buffer: 30 # ** buffer to calculate the time when to remove tracks
+new_track_thresh: 0.6
+track_buffer: 30
-match_thresh: 0.8 # ** threshold for matching tracks
+match_thresh: 0.8
-fuse_score: True # Whether to fuse confidence scores with the iou distances before matching
+fuse_score: True

 ---